How to compress JPG on Mac: Easy methods for any user

 compress photos without losing their quality by using the Preview app

-Different file formats are used for different types of visual content depending on how they sustain compression.
-JPEGs easily lose their quality and are best suited for photos and realistic images, while PNGs retain their quality under compression and thus are great for line-art and images with more text and fewer colors.
+Different file formats are used for different types of visual content, depending on how they handle compression.
+JPEGs easily lose their quality and are best suited for photos and realistic images, while PNGs and TIFFs retain their quality under compression because they use lossless compression.
+This means that if you are dealing with fine art and images with more text and fewer colors, you need a tool that offers multiple file formats.

 Permute is a quick image, audio and video converter, which handles all file formats and can turn one into another in a matter of a few clicks.
-Not mentioning the trivial image or video file format conversions, Permute is an app that can turn video into audio (and vice versa), and help you prepare your files for going onto a virtual drive, by quickly converting them to ISO.
+Not mentioning quick batch file conversion or video file format conversions, Permute is an app that can turn video into audio (and vice versa), and help you prepare your files for going onto a virtual drive, by quickly converting them to ISO.

 It takes three easy steps to convert your files using Permute: